symfony-cmf/cmf-sandbox/README.md

 Follow the guide in the [Jackalope Wiki](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server).
 You can also use a different PHPCR implementation but this is what is most tested.

-### Install the Doctrine DBAL provider
+### Install the Doctrine DBAL provider (optional)

-Instead of `phpcr_jackrabbit.yml.dist`, use one of the `phpcr_midgard_*.yml.dist` files and create the database accordingly
+Instead of `phpcr_jackrabbit.yml.dist`, use the `phpcr_doctrine_dbal*.yml.dist` files and create the database accordingly.

-To have the midgard phpcr implementation installed run the following additional commands
+To have the Doctrine DBAL implementation installed run the following additional commands

     php composer.phar require jackalope/jackalope-doctrine-dbal:dev-master
     php composer.phar update

-### Install the Midgard2 PHPCR provider
+### Install the Midgard2 PHPCR provider (optional)

 If you want to run the CMF sandbox with the [Midgard2 PHPCR provider](http://midgard-project.org/phpcr/) instead of Jackrabbit, you need to install the [`midgard2` PHP extension](http://midgard-project.org/midgard2/#download).
 On current debian / ubuntu systems, this is simply done with ``sudo apt-get install php5-midgard2``, on OS X ``sudo port install php5-midgard2`` resp. ``brew install midgard2-php``.